Publications

 Advancing United States Interests When Funding Nongovernmental Organizations (February 7, 2025)

-The President issued a memorandum directing the heads of executive departments and agencies to review all funding provided to nongovernmental organizations (“NGOs”).
+The president issued a memorandum directing the heads of executive departments and agencies to review all funding provided to NGOs.
 The memorandum emphasizes that U.S. taxpayer dollars should not support NGOs that undermine national security, prosperity, and safety.
 It mandates that future funding decisions align with the interests of the United States and the administration’s goals and priorities.
 This alignment should be based on executive actions, the judgment of agency heads, and applicable statutes, regulations, and terms.

 Imposing Sanctions on the International Criminal Court (February 6, 2025)